luevano/mangodex/README.md

 Full API documentation is found [here](https://api.mangadex.org/docs.html).

-This branch contains only essential services, such as manga searching and image downloading.

 **Note**: This is a fork of [Bob620/mangodex](https://github.com/Bob620/mangodex).
 Specially for use in [mangoprovider](https://github.com/luevano/mangoprovider) and [mangal](https://github.com/luevano/mangal).

 ## Installation